 We discovered that the desert is the perfect place to fry.
 An outdoor kitchen can handle the smoke and grease much better than an indoor one, cast iron is often readily on hand along with a strong stove flame, and people will flip out with excitement when they get to eat your creations.
 Just remember to bring some kind of container to pour your oil into when you’re done frying.

-It’s also perfect, of course, for a cold weeknight celebration.
-Use these puppies as an excuse to eat outside in February.
+It’s also perfect, of course, for a weeknight celebration.
+Use these puppies as an excuse to eat outside whenever.

 1 cup cornmeal